 No matter how many times we tell ourselves we fall in love with Tuscany for its art, culture, history and heart-wrenchingly beautiful scenery, if we’re honest, it is all that, of course, but a lot of it is our enduring passion for the food!
-Some of the most pleasurable experiences of my career have been sharing the incredible local food and wine with my clients for the first time.
+Some of the most pleasurable experiences of our career have been sharing the incredible local food and wine with our guests for the first time.

 Pecorino is made from sheep’s milk and, as is the secret behind so much of Tuscany’s abundant spoils, it takes a good dose of “Mama (Nature) knows best” in order to create the perfect conditions to produce a premium product.
 Just how good the lush, nutrient-rich pastures on which the happy sheep graze are has a direct effect – not just on the quantity, but also on the flavour and quality of the cheese that’s produced from their milk.

 VISIT THE SOURCE